Dr. Jill Campbell

-Prof. Campbell currently teaches the following courses at Asbury: elementary general music methods, elementary vocal music methods, secondary music education methods, Introduction to the Singing Voice (VOC 100), Voice for Theatre and Worship, Conducting (semester 1), Womens Choir, and voice lessons.
-Prof. Campbell also serves as the vocal department head and supervises student teachers in music education.
+Dr. Campbell currently teaches the following courses at Asbury: elementary general music methods, elementary vocal music methods, secondary music education methods, Introduction to the Singing Voice (VOC 100), Voice for Theatre and Worship, Conducting, Womens Choir, and voice lessons.
+Prof. Campbell also serves as the vocal department area coordinator and supervises student teachers in music education.